user-simon/tundra/README.md

 - Displaying messages through modal dialogs.
 - Receiving user input through input forms and fields.

+Tundra is also highly extensible with tools to easily define your own dialogs and input fields.

 It is **not** intended to be a replacement for or wrapper over Ratatui, nor the backend.
 Ratatui is still required to draw the user interface of each application state, and the backend is still required for low-level terminal operations.